 After breakfast and check out, your private tour driver will pick you up and take you to the airport for a short flight to Siem Reap.
 You will be met at the airport by your private tour guide and driver and taken to your hotel for check-in.

 In the afternoon, you will explore Angkor Thom, which was the last capital of the Khmer Empire.
 Entrance will be from the Western Entrance, where the four faces of Buddha and the flanking statue of gods and demons can be seen.

-The exploration continues from The Terrace of Elephants and the Leper King to the Baphuon temple which opened to the public on 2011 June after 50 years of restoration.
+The exploration will continue from The Terrace of Elephants and the Leper King to the Baphuon temple which opened to the public on 2011 June after 50 years of restoration.